Ecumenical Lenten Carbon Fast

 "My electric bill dropped $78 monthly on average."

-2013 will be the third year we have provided a day-by-day opportunity to fast from carbon as a Lenten discipline.
+2014 will be the fourth year we have provided a day-by-day opportunity to fast from carbon as a Lenten discipline.
 Initiated by the UCC and endorsed by other denominations and faith groups, people of every Christian perspective – and people who are not Christians – have benefitted from this opportunity to become more conscious and conscientious in their daily lives.

 We invite you to join us as we commit to fasting from carbon during Lent.
 Beginning Ash Wednesday and throughout Lent, participants will receive a daily email with the day's suggested carbon-reducing activity.
-When possible, this will include a quantitative measure of the carbon reduction resulting from the activity.
-Each daily email will also have a section suggesting a weekly focus for the congregation.
+Many will also suggest ways to engage others.
+Each daily email will also provide material that can be the basis for a weekly congregational conversation.

 The activities range from the very simple: eliminate “vampire” electrical use; to the moderately challenging: take “military showers;” reduce your driving speed; to more long term: buy local produce and consider getting involved in a community garden.

 We don’t expect everyone to be able to do everything suggested; but serious consideration of each day’s activity can raise people’s awareness, inviting them to think more carefully about how their day to day living impacts the environment and make the changes they can.
 In addition to the activity for the day you will find information about the carbon impact of the activity, along with links to more information related to that activity.
 While we consider all of the activities a form of spiritual practice, a concrete way of participating in the stewardship of God’s creation, some of the activities are overtly spiritual in the more usual sense that people understand the word: meditation, prayer, self-reflection.
 The intention is to provide do-able actions which can make a difference; not to overwhelm people, or make them feel bad about themselves, or cause them to feel that the situation is hopeless.
-We want people to feel better for doing this as well as challenging themselves to do more.
+We want people to empower people so they can challenge themselves to do more.